zenitheesc/Zenith-Wiki/wiki/embedded.md

 A mobile application intended to aid us,  and possibly other teams, to recover our stratospheric probes after their operations

 ### [Genus](https://github.com/zenitheesc/Genus/wiki)
-Open Hardware Platafor for Aerospace projects developed to atend multi purpose
+Open Hardware Plataform for Aerospace projects developed to atend multi purpose missions

 ### [USPSat-V.1.0](https://github.com/zenitheesc/USPSat-v.1.0/wiki)